How Guitar Tube Amplifiers Work

 The same principal applies between amplifier circuits.
 Substitute the guitar for the output stage driver tube V1B, sending a signal voltage to the power tube V2.
 Low output impedance from the driver tube and high input impedance from the power tube boosts the signal voltage.
 This is what resistor R9 does, it adds input impedance to the driver tube V2.
 Back to Signal Input.

 Want to learn more?
 Check out the valve wizard's website.
-He has lots of great information tube amplifier information.
+He has lots of great tube amplifier information.